eigerco/solana-spec/gossip-protocol-spec.md

 }
 ```
 ##### `Pubkey`
+A 32 bytes array
 ```rust
 Pubkey = [u8; 32];
 ```
 ##### `Signature`
+A 64 bytes array
 ```rust
 Signature = [u8, 64];
 ```

 ### `PingMessage`
 Nodes are sending ping messages from time to time to other nodes to check whether they are active. `PingMessage` contains a `Ping` structure which consists of:
-- from - public key of the origin
+- `from` - public key of the origin
-- token - 32 bytes token
+- `token` - 32 bytes token
-- signature - signature of the message
+- `signature` - signature of the message

 ```rust
 Ping {